Hello. π

 Welcome to The Learning Culture Letter.

-This newsletter is my forcing function to learn in public
+This newsletter is my forcing function to learn in public1.

 So what am I learning?